 The 23-year old will not be eligible for a $32 million bonus to his rookie extension he signed last offseason.
-Tatum would have been qualified to receive 30% of the NBA salary cap -- also known as the "Rose Rule" -- if he made one of the three All-NBA teams, but will now make 25% of the cap for the duration of the deal that will in kick at the start of the 2021-22 campaign.
+Tatum would have been qualified to receive 30% of the NBA salary cap -- also known as the "Rose Rule" -- if he made one of the three All-NBA teams, but will now make 25% of the cap for the duration of the deal that will kick in at the start of the 2021-22 campaign.

 Jayson Tatum finishes seventh among forwards, does not make an All-NBA team.— Chris Forsberg (@ChrisForsberg_) June 16, 2021